pathcl/fireactions/docs/faq.md

 ## Is there GPU support in Fireactions?

 Currently, Fireactions **does not support GPU workloads**.
-However, we are considering on adding support in the future.
+Fireactions uses [Firecracker](https://firecracker-microvm.github.io/) under the hood and it does not have GPU support, but it is in the [roadmap](https://github.com/firecracker-microvm/firecracker/discussions/4845).
+We are actively tracking this feature and will add support for GPU workloads as soon as it is available.